Taught course

 Entry requirements

-The entry requirement for this course is a Bachelor (Honours) Degree at a 2:2 or above in any degree subject.
-We look for applicants to have a background in their chosen specialism in order to be considered for the programme.
-Applicants are also required to submit a portfolio alongside their application.
+The entry requirement for this course is a Bachelor (Honours) Degree at 2:2 or above in any discipline.
+Applicants are required to submit a portfolio alongside their application.
+You can find our portfolio guidance below.

 Note on Portfolio